Adjustable/Variable Voltage Regulator using LM 117 IC

-- Fit the IC with a suitable heat sink.
+- To protect the IC from thermal overload, fit the IC with a suitable heat sink.

 Adjustable Voltage Regulator Circuit Diagram